 In the summer of 2017, President Trump said he would change guidelines regarding travel to Cuba.
 Many pages of “new” guidelines have been published, but as a practical matter, very little has changed.
 It is now a little more complicated for single individuals to travel to Cuba.
 I would not hesitate to recommend to friends and family members to visit Cuba as an individual.
 (Once there, visit the travel agency at any large hotel and sign up for a half-day group tour, such as a visit to Hemingway’s Country Estate.
 You would then be qualified as a “Group Traveler”—not that anybody cares.
 There is no way for any government official to prove you are traveling illegally.)

-For more information on individual travel, please go to my Cuba Newsletter and scroll down to the article I wrote for December 10, 2016. http://www.jameslewisrn.com/blog
+Group travel guidelines essentially have not changed, and a “group” consists of as few as two people.
+For more information on individual travel, please go to my Cuba Newsletter and scroll down to the article I wrote for December 10, 2016. https://www.jameslewisrn.com/blog

 Miscellaneous Notes: My favorite guidebook is Moon Handbooks: Cuba, by Christopher Baker.
 A terrific to download and use offline is the one by Cuba Travel Services.
 It includes a GPS map and locator that can be used offline.

 Cuba has the same general climate as Hawaii.
 It’s hot in the summer, but manageable if you like warm climates.
 You can go on morning tours and stay out late at night listening to music.
 (Remember Havana is one of the safest major cities in the world for visitors.)
 You can spend afternoons in the shade by the pool or beach, or reading/napping in your air-conditioned hotel.